seandewe/C-Project-scanner/README.md

-## Task 1: Project Initialization
+## Task 2: Shared Data Model

-- Created GitHub repo and cloned locally
-- Created 4 folders: Master, ScannerA, ScannerB, Shared
-- Initialized each as a .NET project
+- Created `Shared` class library project
+- Added `WordIndexEntry` class with properties:
+  - FileName
+  - Word
+  - Count
+- This model will be used for communication between agents and the master
+- It will be serialized to JSON in future steps (using `System.Text.Json`)